unistbig/netGO/README.md

 ### 3. BuildGenesetV

-BuildGenesetV function will build genesetV object with given network and geneset. <br>
+BuildGenesetV function will build genesetV object using the given *network* and *genesets*. <br>
-genesetV is pre-calculated interaction files to reduce running time in netGO.
+genesetV is pre-calculated interaction files used to reduce the running time of netGO.

 <b>Input arguments</b>

-* genesets, network: same as in the *netGO* function.<br>
+* genesets, network: the same as those in the *netGO* function.<br>
 <hr>

 ### 4. DownloadExampleData()

-DownloadExampleData function will <br>
-1) Download example dataset object in user's working directory and <br>
-2) load Example dataset ( breast tumor, [GSE3744](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE3744) ) in user's R environment.<br>
+This function will download example data in the user's working directory and load the data ( breast tumor, [GSE3744](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE3744) ) in user's R environment.<br>
-note that, if objects exist in working directory, it'll not download again, <br>
-but we recommend that, remove and re-download them when netGO package updated.
+Note that, if objects exist in the working directory, this function will not download the data again, so we recommand removing and downloading them again if netGO package is updated. <br>

 <b>Input arguments</b>
 * none